Case Study 02 · Real-Time Inquiry Portal · Onity Group

 Post-launch

-Once the MVP is live, I'll track these three areas to confirm the portal is doing the job.
+Now the first cohort is live, I'm tracking these three areas to confirm the portal is doing the job.
 Each one ties back to a concrete change in behavior, not a vanity number.

 Shift in communication

-I'll monitor if "status update" emails decrease as portal logins increase to confirm users are trusting the dashboard for answers.
+I'm watching whether "status update" emails fall as portal logins rise, the signal that users trust the dashboard for answers.

 Document task completion

-I'll track how quickly clients upload requested files through the portal compared to the old email-in method.
+I'm tracking how quickly clients upload requested files through the portal versus the old email-in method.

 Self-serve reporting success

-I'll measure how often the "Export" and "Filter" features are used to ensure account managers are successfully managing their company's full workload.
+I'm measuring how often the "Export" and "Filter" features get used, a proxy for account managers handling their full workload self-serve.

 Retrospective